GeeksOfTheDusk/ClosedSocialNetwork/Readme.md

 ```

 Then it's time to change the configuration to use the mysql database.
 Edit the file `conf/application.conf`
-and change the it to smthg like
+and change the database section to smthg like
 ```ini
 #db.default.driver=org.h2.Driver
 #db.default.url="jdbc:h2:mem:play"